leeshiela/Felix-Lee-Dealership/README.md

 }
 ```

-On the backend, the services microservice has 3 models: AutomobileVO, Appointment, and Technician.
+On the backend, the Inventory microservice has 3 models: Manufacturer, VehicleModel, and Automobile.

 > - Manufacturer:
 >     - id: integer primary key (auto_increment)